Hero-Solutions/cantaloupe_delegate/README.md

 # Usage

-First of all, it is of the **utmost importance** that the following value is set to true in your cantaloupe.properties file, otherwise the authenticate method will not be called when fetching a cached image or info.json and allow any unauthorized user to access cached private images:
+First of all, it is of the **utmost importance** that the following value is set to ``true`` in your cantaloupe.properties file, otherwise the authenticate method will not be called when fetching a cached image or info.json **and allow any unauthorized user to access private images inside the server cache**:
 ``cache.server.resolve_first = true``

 Cantaloupe comes bundled with a sample delegate script ``delegates.rb.sample``, containing several delegate methods.
 The delegates.rb script in this project overrides the ``authenticate`` method.